University of Warwick: University Challenge

 The university won BBC television's University Challenge competition in 2021.
 This was their second win – their first was in 2007, beating the title-holders University of Manchester in the final.

 Esports

-The University of Warwick are the five-time UK Esports "University of the Year", having won the title every year since its inception.
+The University of Warwick are the seven-time UK Esports "University of the Year", having won the title every year since its inception.
 In August 2022, Warwick became the first UK university to receive a finalist nomination for the Esports Awards, for Esports Collegiate Program of the Year, with Head of Esports Jack Fenton also becoming the first UK nominee for Collegiate Ambassador of the Year.
 Warwick fields numerous esports teams each year through its student-run esports society, Warwick Esports, who compete out of the Esports Centre.